gabetax/gabetax.github.io/_posts/2014-04-14-write-a-better-etl-data-importer.md

 ### 3. Instrument and Log

-> How long has the daily importer has been crashing?
+> How long has the daily importer been crashing?
 Did it always take this long to run?
 Did we get stale data last Thursday?

 Every time your importer runs, gather statistics and log them to the database.
 Good values to capture are start and stop times, checksums of any input files, record counts, the process id, and error messages.
 Store your import logs in the database, and your web application can provide a status message indicating how current the data is.

 Logging doesn't have to end at the database.
 Even if you are rescuing exceptions to log them in the database, you should still reraise _unexpected_ exceptions to log them to your [favorite](http://raygun.io/) [error](https://www.honeybadger.io/) [tracker](https://airbrake.io/) [service](https://www.getsentry.com/).